Rappsilber-Laboratory/xidocs/md/import/crosslinks.md

 ## Import Cross-Links from a CSV file ##

-The CSV File Chooser dialog will ask for up to two files that are needed to load additional cross-links into Xi View.
+The CSV File Chooser dialog will ask for up to two files that are needed to load additional cross-links into xiVIEW.
 The first file, of CSV format, requires data under fixed column names (though the columns themselves don't need to be fixed in order).

 Compulsory columns are: